collective/Products.DataGridField/Products/DataGridField/README.txt

 Requirements
 ------------

-	o Plone 3.0.x, or Plone 3.1.x (if support for Plone 2.5.x is needed, look for the latest release in the 1.6 branch)
+	o Plone 4 (for Plone 3, use the latest release in the 1.7 branch or 1.6 branch, for Plone 2.5, use the latest release in the 1.6 branch)

 	o A browser with Javascript support.
 There isn't yet graceful degeneration for browsers without or disabled Javascript.